 In previous Feinstein Institute studies, Drs.
 Diamond and Gregersen discovered that an antibody—an immune protein in the body that fights illness or infection—can lead to abnormal brain development and ASD symptoms.
 The new NIH-sponsored study will explore if women with autoimmune inflammatory disorders, such as rheumatoid arthritis, lupus, celiac disease, psoriasis and inflammatory bowel disorder, have increased levels of antibodies and are therefore at an increased risk of having children with ASD.

-“We are extremely grateful for the NIH’s support of this project, which will determine if there is a correlation between exposure to a specific antibody in utero and autism spectrum disorders,” said Dr. Diamond, co-lead investigator on the study and head of the Feinstein’s Center for Autoimmune and Musculoskeletal Diseases.
+“We are extremely grateful for the NIH’s support of this project, which will determine if there is a correlation between exposure to a specific antibody in utero and autism spectrum disorders,” said Dr. Diamond, co-lead investigator on the study and head of the Feinstein’s Center for Autoimmune, Musculoskeletal and Hematopoietic Diseases.
 “If we do discover this correlation, we have the potential in the future to block or remove antibodies that produce autism spectrum disorders in utero thereby preventing the child from living with the condition once born.”

 Dr. Diamond and Dr. Gregersen’s study, entitled, “Prenatal Autoimmune and Inflammatory Risk Factors for Autism Spectrum Disorders,” will follow 4,500 pregnant women who deliver at Northwell Health hospitals and their offspring for two years.
 The mothers will be given a blood test during pregnancy to identify the presence of autoimmune disease(s), immune activation and increased cytokine levels.
 After birth, researchers will monitor their offspring, looking to see if they exhibit signs of ASD.